phwl/elec3608-lab/labs/ass1-2025/README.md

 In the labs for this course, you have sucecssively built up capability for the RV32I instruction set.
 Now you will extend this to a __multicore__ processor network, where two instances of your processor will coexist on the same silicon.
 We make use of the ```lr.w``` and ```sc.w``` atomic instructions, and a special memory.

 See the background section below for more theory.

+__Note: You will not need to synthesize this design onto an FPGA.
+Simulation is sufficient for this assignment__

 # Question
 Create a pipelined RV32IA processor which implements enough of the instructions specified in Volume 1 Sections 2.1-2.6 of the RISC-V ISA Specification <https://riscv.org/technical/specifications/> to execute the programs supplied with this assignment and add the following features (with each improvement including the functionality from previous part):